-- 10. Appoint a governing body within the organization who will be accountable for implementing supplier diversity and tracking performance goals and dollars spent on diverse suppliers. - 11.
+- 10. Engage the hospital's governing body within the organization to be accountable for implementing supplier diversity and tracking performance goals and dollars spent on diverse suppliers. - 11.
+Identify a supplier diversity lead for your organization - 12.
 Share supplier diversity processes and strategic initiatives across the hospital at all levels.